 It’s crucial to remember that vitamin C is only marginally efficient at reducing sunburn on its own, according to studies.

 Vitamin C serum benefits you to help with overall wound healing, which is unsurprising considering its role in sunburn recovery.
-When wounds heal properly, inflammation, infection, and scarring are all reduced In human skin fibroblasts, vitamin C supplementation had a favorable influence on gene expression, including:
+When wounds heal properly, inflammation, infection, and scarring are all reduced in human skin fibroblasts, vitamin C supplementation had a favourable influence on gene expression, including:

-This is due to the fact that wound healing is linked to the development of collagen, and vitamin C promotes collagen production.
+This is because wound healing is linked to the development of collagen, and vitamin C promotes collagen production.

 Read more about Lysine Supplements for Skin: Best Guide of 2021